 Cash and cash equivalents include federal funds sold and deposit balances due from correspondent banks.
-Federal funds sold and balances due from correspondent banks above FDIC insurance limits totaled approximately \$8.4 million and \$14.7 million as of December 31, 2016 and 2015, respectively.
+Federal funds sold and balances due from correspondent banks above FDIC insurance limits totaled approximately \$5.7 million and \$8.4 million as of December 31, 2017 and 2016, respectively.

 The Company maintains cash reserve balances as required by the Federal Reserve Bank.
-Average required balances during 2016 and 2015 were \$500,000 and \$2.9 million, respectively.
+Average required balances during both 2017 and 2016 were \$500,000.
 Balances held at the Federal Reserve Bank are reported as Interest-Bearing Deposits in Other Banks on the Consolidated Balance Sheets.
-Balances in excess of required reserves held at the Federal Reserve Bank as of December 31, 2016 and 2015 were \$27.5 million and \$33.3 million, respectively.
-Interest-bearing deposits in other banks also include short-term CDs held in increments that are within FDIC insurance limits and totaled approximately \$222,000 as of December 31, 2016 and \$1.8 million as of December 31, 2015.
+Balances in excess of required reserves held at the Federal Reserve Bank as of December 31, 2017 and 2016 were \$33.5 million and \$27.5 million, respectively.
+Interest-bearing deposits in other banks also include short-term CDs held in increments that are within FDIC insurance limits and totaled approximately \$669,000 and \$222,000 as of December 31, 2017 and 2016, respectively.